emmabostian/FEM-design-systems-docs/lessons/using-extensible-themes.md

 title: "Using extensible themes"
 section: "Developing styled components"
 order: 46
+description: Now that we've created our theme, let's use it in our component library.
 ---

 Finally let's update our `Buttons.js` file to use our theme prop.